Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Introduction

-is a square integrable martingale with respect to $\prob$. \end{enumerate} The problem here lies on the fact that $\mathscr G^V\varphi$, for $V\in C([0,T], \CC^\beta(\R^d,\R^d))$, is not a function anymore but a distribution so that it is not clear what meaning to attribute to $(\mathscr G^V\varphi)(s,X_s)$.
-In order to bypass such an issue, it is convenient to solve the partial differential equation
+is a square integrable martingale with respect to $\prob$. \end{enumerate} The problem here lies in the fact that if we choose $\D$ simply as the space of smooth functions and $V\in C([0,T], \CC^\beta(\R^d,\R^d))$, with $\beta<0$, then $\mathscr G^V\varphi$ is not a function anymore but a distribution (with the same regularity as $V$) and, once again, it is not clear what meaning to attribute to $(\mathscr G^V\varphi)(s,X_s)$.
+The point here is that we need to determine a suitable domain $\D$ for which $\mathscr G^V\varphi$ is a continuous function of time, bounded in space.
+In other words, we need to solve the following Partial Differential Equation (PDE), that we will refer to as the {\it generator equation},

-for a sufficiently large class of output functions $f$ and terminal condition $\varphi^T$, and therefore replace the assertion~\eqref{eq:sv-martingale} with the requirement that the process $\left\{\varphi(t,X_t)-\int_0^tf(s,X_s)\dd s\right\}_t$ is a square integrable martingale for every $f$ in such a suitable class and $\varphi$ the solution of ~\eqref{eq:generator1}.
+for $f\in C([0,T],L^\infty(\R^d))$ and a sufficiently large class of terminal conditions $\varphi^T$.
+Once this is done, we can replace the assertion~\eqref{eq:sv-martingale1} with the requirement that the process